evogelsa/dcs-real-weather/cmd/realweather/README.md

 2) [Download the latest Real Weather release][1].
 3) Extract the files in the release archive.
-4) Open the provided `config.toml` with a text editor of choice (Notepad++ or Sublime text editor are good choices for starting out).
+4) Open the provided `config.toml` with a text editor of choice (Notepad++ or Sublime Text are good choices for starting out).
 5) The config file comes with reasonable defaults provided for most options, but you'll need to configure at least the following settings:
    - `realweather.mission.input`: this is the path to your input mission file to